LCA H1B: Labor Condition Application for Specialty Occupation

 Table of Contents

-Filing a Labor Certification Application is a critical stage of the H1B visa application process.
+Filing a Labor Condition Application is a critical stage of the H1B visa application process.

 The LCA is applied for by the US employer/sponsor prior to petitioning for the visa on the worker’s behalf.